Master Schedule Smoothing

 Select Time Banks.

 To add a new bank, click on the Plus icon.
-In our example we added the SMOOTHING bank.
+In our example we added a bank called SMTH (smoothing).

 Select the option Allow Negative Hours.